What is ASP.NET Core?

 ASP.NET Core MVC is a rich framework for building web apps and APIs using the Model-View-Controller design pattern.
 The Model-View-Controller (MVC) architectural pattern separates an application into three main groups of components: Models, Views, and Controllers.
 This pattern helps to achieve separation of concerns.
 Using this pattern, user requests are routed to a Controller which is responsible for working with the Model to perform user actions and/or retrieve results of queries.
 The Controller chooses the View to display to the user, and provides it with any Model data it requires.
-Read MVC for details.
+Read Overview of ASP.NET Core MVC for details.

 Publishing and Deployment

 To deploy the web application, you need to publish your project for running in IIS, read Host ASP.NET Core on Windows with IIS.
 The following operations systems are supported: